andreivo/CicadaProject/docs/pages/index.md

 ## The Project

-O projeto foi dividido em 3 grupos, com o objetivo de estruturar o seu desenvolvimento e permitir que pesquisas possam ser desenvolvidas de forma segmentada.
-A figura 2 apresenta a divisão dos grupos.
+The project was divided into 3 groups to structure its development and allow research to be developed in a segmented way.
+Figure 2 shows the division of the groups.

 <p align="center">
 	<img src="assets/img/CicadaProjectParts.png" align="center" height="auto" width="55%" max-width="725px">
 <br><br><b>Fig 2: Cicada Project Groups</b>
 </p>

-<b>Group I:</b> An IoT Broker with a standard protocol for sending and receiving environmental data through a reliable communication.

-<b>Group II:</b> Design of a low cost Datalogger and Sensors, integrated in a Data Collection Platform (Cicada DCP) with high reliability and freedom for adaptations.
+<b>Group I:</b> Design of a low cost Datalogger and Sensors, integrated in a Data Collection Platform (Cicada DCP) with high reliability and freedom for adaptations.
 The Cicada DCP will be designed for native interoperability with the Cicada Broker.
 Fully documented and open-source hardware.

+<b>Group II:</b> An IoT Broker with a standard protocol for sending and receiving environmental data through a reliable communication.

 <b>Group III:</b> A set of algorithms for Data Science (Cicada DS) to produce stats and knowledge about disaster risks.
 In addiction, the environmental information should be accessed in a web platform (Cicada Web) and in a mobile app (Cicada Mobile).